A Basildon Chronology|

 of which 1,200 can watch undercover.
 For season 2004/2005 the team merged with Pitsea United to become Bowers & Pitsea F.C., which they

 Basildon Town Football Club founded.
-The early years of the clubs' existence was spent playing
+The club, which was co-founded by Jimmy Laden, spent its early years of existence playing

-at a small ground near Stacey's Corner, Timberlog Lane.
-From here they progressed through the Thurrock
+at a small ground off Timberlog Lane in Vange.
+It was at the Stacey's Corner football ground that they progressed through the Thurrock

 Combination and Parthenon League becoming a senior club and joining the London League.
 The ground